mycontroller-org/documentation/content/en/docs/advanced-installation/backend-configuration.md

 Dumps all the data into the disk on a specified interval.
 When MyController start up, loads all the data from the disk to memory.

-We can reduce the number of writes to disk on configurations change.
+* We can reduce the number of writes to disk on configurations change.
   This can increase the life time of the disk.
-This is very good choice for a tiny hardwares(ie: Raspberry PI).
+* This is very good choice for a tiny hardwares(ie: Raspberry PI).

-In-Memory database will be faster as the configurations are in memory(RAM).
+* In-Memory database will be faster as the configurations are in memory(RAM).

 {{< alert title="Important" color="danger">}}
-(assuming dump enabled)
+**Assuming dump enabled**<br>
-When the MyController server terminated gracefully, dumps all the configuration data onto disk.
+When the MyController server terminated gracefully, dumps all the configuration data onto disk.<br>
-So there will be no loss.
+So there will be no loss.<br>
 However there will be some loss, if the service terminated forcefully.
 {{< /alert >}}